audiocomp/docker-pycron/README.md

 ## Usage

-Please note that this docker uses Python 3.7 and has the following packages installed:
+Please note that this docker uses Python 3.11-slim-bookworm and has the following packages installed:

 ```
 cron
+rsyslog
 logrotate
 ```